evenmn/generate-parameter-files/README.md

 ``` python
 potential.update_params({'global': {'Z_H': 0.3}})
 ```
-Also, we often want a parameter to be the same across of all groups.
+Also, we often want a parameter to be the same across all the groups.
 Especially for cutoff distances, this is convenient.
 Similar to the ```global``` group, there is a ```all``` group that simplifies this operation:
 ``` python
 potential.update_params({'all': {'r4s': 5.0}})
 ```